ome/omero-documentation/developers/Omero/GettingStarted/AdvancedClientDevelopment.rst

    "connection" was really only a
    `ServiceFactory </ome/wiki/ServiceFactory>`_ holding on to your user name and user password and/or session id in order to re-authenticate on every method call.
-With OmeroBlitz, this does not happen.
-The Ice runtime establishes a stateful connection to OmeroBlitz and the ServiceFactoryPrx is a facade around this connection.
+With :ref:`server/blitz`, this does not happen.
+The Ice runtime establishes a stateful connection to :ref:`server/blitz` and the ServiceFactoryPrx is a facade around this connection.

 -  The methods for accessing collections have changed somewhat.
 All